Transitway (Ottawa): Southeast

 The southeast Transitway is a dedicated busway adjacent to some rail corridors between Hurdman and South Keys.

 Central

-The central Transitway was a dedicated busway between Tunney's Pasture and Dominion.
-It was closed in preparation for O-Train Stage 2 construction in June 2022, with buses now running along Scott Street.
+The central Transitway was a dedicated busway between Pimisi (formerly LeBreton) and Dominion stations.
+The Pimisi to Bayview segment was closed in January 2016 for O-Train Stage 1 construction and the Bayview to Tunney's Pasture segment was closed in June 2016.
+In June 2022, the remaining segment of the central transitway west of Tunney's Pasture was closed for O-Train Stage 2 construction, with buses now running along dedicated bus lanes on Scott Street.
 A temporary Transitway was built from Dominion station to the intersection of Churchill Road and Scott Street.
-The new Transitway travels over the old one via the bailey bridge and then alongside until the intersection of Scott /Churchill.
+The new Transitway travels over the old one via the bailey bridge and then alongside until the intersection of Scott / Churchill.
+Route 12 serves central transitway stations between Rideau and Tunney's Pasture including Parliament and Lyon stations.

 Downtown

 The former downtown section of the Transitway consisted of two single bus-only lanes on Albert and Slater Streets (one-way public streets in opposite westbound and eastbound directions, respectively), with stops in each direction at Bay, Kent, Bank and Metcalfe Streets as well as on the Mackenzie King Bridge.
 Traffic congestion here, where the buses mingle with private vehicles, often caused service delays and was seen by some as the main weakness in the Transitway system.

 Initial plans for the Transitway included a bus-only tunnel in this section but the cost of a ventilated tunnel for conventional buses was deemed too expensive and was not warranted at the time.
 In 2006, it was proposed to extend the O-Train downtown as a tramway over the same streets while keeping existing bus and car traffic.
 The idea was met with objections from businesses along those streets, as normal access to the businesses would be impeded.

 In 2019, the Confederation Line opened, replacing the downtown portion of the Transitway with an underground, high-capacity rapid transit rail line.
 This service change greatly reduced the number of buses travelling on Albert and Slater streets.